I have questions about:

 In addition to UHM tuition, you are responsible for all of your transportation and living expenses when you go abroad (insurance, books & supplies, room & meals, personal expenses, airfare & local transportation, and any costs for getting a visa.
 These costs vary, depending on where you go.
 Browse the MIX Partner Universities pages to see estimates of living expenses.

 Yes; since you are still a registered UHM student while on MIX, you continue to be eligible to receive financial aid (loans, grants, and scholarships).
 Remember that even though you are taking classes at a UHM partner university overseas, you are still a UHM student.
 If you complete a FAFSA and submit a ‘MIX Financial Aid Budget’ form, UHM Financial Aid Services will take into consideration your overseas living and travel expenses when awarding your grants and loans.
-Learn more with the MIX Financial Aid Tutorial.
+Get more information about MIX Financial Aid.

 Since you continue to be a UHM student while on MIX, you can still use any scholarships you get.
-Additionally, you should browse Study Abroad Scholarships.
+Additionally, you should browse Study Abroad Scholarships and other funding sources highlighted on the MIX website.
 Plan to spend several hours searching for scholarships, and several days applying for them.
 Remember, it is important to take scholarship applications seriously, and to complete them to the best of your ability; mediocre or poorly done scholarship applications will not result in financial rewards.

 Veterans may qualify to continue receiving VA educational benefits while on international exchange, with approval of their courses from UHM Veterans Affairs.
 All courses used towards VA educational benefits, including those taken on an international exchange program, must be required for your degree program.